Back to Top

 The second course of a two-course laboratory sequence in point location.
 Students complete the meridian-by- meridian location of points begun in Acupuncture Point Location 1 and go on to locate Extra Points.
 To consolidate their knowledge, students re-examine locations of groups of major points based on specific anatomical regions, classical category and general function.

-: ACUPUNCTURE REVIEW & SYNTHESIS
+: ACUPUNCTURE REVIEW AND SYNTHESIS

 This class emphasizes clinical problem-solving skills.
 Lectures and other learning experiences allow students to improve areas of weakness, consolidate clinical skills, integrate knowledge from the various disciplines of the program and achieve their fullest potential before graduation.
 This course is designed to review the essential components of the acupuncture portion of the program and to consolidate, integrate and synthesize the learning that has taken place.
 This course is also designed as a preparation for the National Board Exam.